libis/rdm-integration/README.md

 Create a new token and go back to the main page to create a new dataset:
 ![image](https://github.com/user-attachments/assets/2eef1e50-859e-4d76-aec5-d4049a7c00cb)

 Fill out the form and click on `Save Dataset`.
-In the new dataset choose `RDM-integration upload` option from `Edit Dataset` menu:
+In the new dataset choose the `RDM-integration upload` option from the `Edit Dataset` menu (the stack auto-registers this external tool for convenience):
 ![image](https://github.com/user-attachments/assets/d1fb48b9-045b-4ee3-b691-9cea3256f0b1)

 Agree to the popups from the localhost, you will be redirected to log in: